ersatzsheep/J124-Final-Project/README.md

 1) Jill Blake, the Public Health Director of Nevada County
 	* Email: public.health@co.nevada.ca.us
 	* Phone Number: 530-265-1450
-	* As the Public Health Director of Nevada County, I am assuming Blake has a lot of knowledge about the current and historical shortcomings in local vaccination efforts.
-Additionally, Blake can contextualize these trends in the overarching vaccination hesitancy problem that has received national attention due to the Covid-19 pandemic.
+	* As the Public Health Director of Nevada County, Blake must have in-depth knowledge about the current and historical shortcomings in local vaccination efforts.
+Additionally, Blake can contextualize vaccination trends in the greater hesitancy problem that has received national attention due to the Covid-19 pandemic.
 2) Sharyn Turner, the Nevada County Superintendent of Schools Health Coordinator
 	* Email: sturner@nevco.org
 	* Phone Number: (530) 478-6400 ext.
 2045
 	* Turner is the official contact for the Nevada County Public Health’s annual Back-to-School Immunization Clinic.
 I want to ask Turner about the school’s stance on current vaccination rates for kindergarteners and what outreach efforts are in progress to improve statistics.
-Turner is key in learning about the strengths and weaknesses in ongoing solutions.
+Turner is key in learning about the strengths and weaknesses of ongoing solutions.

 ### Additional Sources
 1) [Nevada County’s 2019 Health Needs Assessment](https://www.mynevadacounty.com/DocumentCenter/View/27995/Nevada-County-CHA-2019-PDF?bidId=)